 Elsa D. Angelini is the co-lead of the Data Science Group in Institute of Translational Medicine and Therapeutics (ITMAT) within NIHR Imperial Biomedical Research Centre (BRC).

 She is also the co-director of the Heffner Biomedical Imaging Laboratory at Columbia University and is affiliated with the Department of Data-Signal-lmage at Telecom Paris (Associate Professor / on leave).
 She has co-authored over 140 peer-reviewed articles and has graduated 19 PhD students.

 She is a Senior Member of IEEE and was the Vice-President for Technical Activities for IEEE EMBS (2017-19).

-She is or has served as an Associate Editor for IEEE T-BME and J-BHI, and on the steering committee of IEEE T-MI.
+She is an Associate Editor for 2 journals: Medical Image Analysis (Elsevier) and Biomedical Imaging (Cambridge Press) - and in the past for IEEE TBME, JBHI, and Open EMB, and on the steering committee of IEEE T-MI.
 She is or has been an elected member of several boards (EMBS AdCom, ParisTech AdCom, CNRS INS2I Scientific Advisory Board).
 She has been on the program committee of MICCAI’07-08-11-12, and co-chair (2016-19) of the SPIE Medical Imaging Conference on Image Processing.
-She was on the organizing committee of MICCAI’08 and ISBI’08, she was he general chair of ISBI’15 in Brooklyn NY and chair of the ISBI Steering Committee (2016-18).
-She is a member (chair 2013-15) of the EMBS TC on Biomedical Imaging and Image Processing (BIIP) and of the SPS TC on BioImaging and Signal Processing (BISP).
+She was on the organizing committee of MICCAI’08 and ISBI’08-21-23, was general chair of ISBI’15 in Brooklyn NY and chair of the ISBI Steering Committee (2016-18).
+She is/was a member (chair 2013-15) of the EMBS TC on Biomedical Imaging and Image Processing (BIIP) and of the SPS TC on BioImaging and Signal Processing (BISP).